Please ensure Javascript is enabled for purposes of website accessibility

 Summer Session

-In the summer, we’re outside tending to veggies, herbs, and flowers in the Program Garden and Greenhouse.
+In the summer, we’re outside tending to veggies, herbs, and flowers in the Program Garden.
 Participants sow seeds, water plants, pull weeds, harvest produce, and make fun crafts with things we harvest from the garden.
-With two commitment levels, there’s an option for everyone: Cultivators get to plant their own individual raised beds, while Gardeners work together to care for the communal garden.

 Fall Session

 Fall is harvest season!
-We get to enjoy the fruits of our labor by harvesting and processing all the veggies, herbs, and flowers we grew all summer.
+We enjoy the fruits of our labor by harvesting and processing the veggies, herbs, and flowers we grew all summer.
 Then, we care for the garden as it winds down for the winter ahead.

 Winter Session

-During our snowy winters, we move indoors to care for and propagate a variety of succulents and houseplants in the Greenhouse.
-Every other week, participants host a stand at the Winter Farmers’ Market to offer our succulents in return for donations to the program.
+During our snowy winters, we move indoors to care for and propagate a variety of succulents and houseplants in the greenhouse.

 Spring Session

-In the spring, participants gear up for the growing season ahead by starting seedlings indoors in the Greenhouse, and planting cool-season veggies like lettuce and carrots.
+In the spring, participants gear up for the growing season ahead by starting seedlings indoors in the greenhouse.

 Participate